 Now when a user starts out on your free plan, they could be a great potential customer on paper—they like your brand and product, but where do they go next?
 Over to Patrick Campbell, Founder and CEO @ ProfitWell to explain how to reduce the Penny Gap in more detail.

 With the ins and outs of freemium behind you, it’s time to wrap up and look forward to a successful freemium.
-To send you on your way, here’s a handful of SaaS companies that took their freemium modern to the Moon—and to Saturn.
+To send you on your way, here’s a handful of SaaS companies that perfected their freemium models to generate revenue.

 Before Airtable, I spent my time struggling with Google Sheets.
 Then to share the data, I’d be constantly sharing links to other tools we used.
 But Airtable changed that.